 Under the Foreign Business Act a company is deemed foreign if half or more of the juristic person's shares held by foreigners or a juristic person having foreigners investing with a value of half or more of the total capital of the juristic person.
 A company is still considered Thai under the Foreign Business Act if the company has only 1 Thai shareholder as long as he owns the majority of the shares in the company.

 If it is deemed that the partly foreign owned company is using Thai nominee shareholders the company is deemed foreign irrespective the number of shares held by the foreigner and the foreigner is violating foreign business or ownership restrictions.
 In a nominee shareholding structure the actual owner of the shares is considered the foreigner and therefore the company majority foreign owned and thus foreign.

-Before the May 25 2006 guidelines and July 21 2006 Standard Practice Letter (how to deal with a partly foreign owned company) the standard practice of the local land offices in the tourist resort areas was to investigate only the number of shares held by the foreigner and if the majority of the shareholders were Thai nationals read initial articles in the press...
+Before the May 25 2006 guidelines and July 21 2006 Standard Practice Letter 'how to deal with a partly foreign owned company' for Land Registry officials, the standard practice of the local land offices in the tourist resort areas was to investigate only the number of shares held by the foreigner and if the majority of the shareholders were Thai nationals.
+Now it not as simple any more.

 New regulations restricting the use of Thai nationals as nominee or proxy shareholders: